maryrobinrose/marmo-code-challenge/README.md

 * Complete the song and artist models provided
 * Provide ability to add and remove songs to an artist
-* An artist can *only* have one featured song, but not required
+* An artist can *only* have one featured song, but it's not required
 * When a song is marked as featured, it should replace any currently featured song
 * Every time you add or delete a song, top genres and song count are recalculated on the artist
 * Upon song addition/removal, the output should be the artist's updated information